giannisyp/House_prices_prediction/README.md

 ## Use data transformation to improve the model performance.
 Data transformation approach.

-* Plot the log prices using Seaborn's and calculate the skew.
+* Plot the log prices using Seaborn and calculate the skew.
-* Which distribution has a skew that's closer to zero?
 * The log transformation is often used to reduce skewness of a measurement variable

 Using the logarithm of one or more variables improves the fit of the model by transforming the distribution of the features to a more normally-shaped bell curve